swrni/json_parser/README.md

 # JsonParser
-This is a simple JsonParser I made as an exercise.
+This is a simple JSON parser I made as an exercise.
 I tried to follow the C++11 syntax where possible.

 ### Examples
-The file main.cpp consists of three examples of how to use the Parser.
+The file main.cpp consists of three examples of how to use the parser.

 ### Project structure
 * StringView (.hpp/.cpp): my own placeholder for std::string_view.